 a) At the start of the season a player can only be registered for one team.
 If the player is expected to play in one division and substitute in a higher division, she must be registered on a team in the lower of the two divisions.

-b) A registered player cannot substitute in a lower division, but shall be allowed to substitute in a higher division to a maximum of 3 times during the entire season.
-If she plays more than 3 times, she shall then complete the remainder of the season on the higher level team.
+b) A registered player cannot substitute in a lower division, but shall be allowed to substitute in a higher division to an unlimited number of times without forfeiting her eligibility to play for the lower division during the regular season.

 d) In the event a Club has entered more than one team in the same division, there shall be no exchange of players among these teams.

 e) Any player who is not registered for a TDWSA team for the upcoming season is eligible to register for the sub pool.
 If the player is not already registered with Squash Ontario or a member of a Squash Ontario club, there will be a fee of $15 to play as part of the sub pool.
 This will be payable to the TDWSA treasurer after playing for the first time.

 - Teams must have four committed, regular players in order to register as a team, and as such, captains must not enter a team with the intent of using a player from the sub pool every week.

 - If you commit to the sub pool at the beginning of the season, whether or not you play for any team(s), you cannot then play as a regular member of a team for the remainder of the season, unless exceptional circumstances should arise which would require Executive review.

 - Captains must field a team with club members whenever possible and club pros are to be informed or consulted when subs from the pool are being pulled, as a courtesy or as required by club policy.
 Pros would have the option to say no if pulling in a sub is not in the best interest of the club and its players.

 - A player can play for only one team in any given division, unless they are part of the substitute pool of players as indicated at registration.